rvalles/optromloader/README.md

 * Pure 8086 code.
 * Fits in a floppy bootblock.
 * Verifies ROM image checksum after loading.
+* Supports all Option ROM sizes.
+Spec goes up to 127.5KB, but full 128KB ROMs are supported.
+  * An extra block is read when length=255 (127.5KB/128KB case).
 * Reserves memory from top of conventional memory.
   * Alternatively allows specifying target segment (upper area possible).
 * Works on PC/XT/AT and clones.